GREAT-DNG/Futureal/README.md

 7. Select a platform (`Add...` > `Windows`, `Linux`, or `OSX`).
 If you get an `Export templates for this platform are missing` error, click `Manage Export Templates`, in the window that opens, click the `Download and Install` button.
 After installation, close the window and return to the export settings (see point 6).
 8. Click the `Export Project` button and select the path where you want to get the binary (I prefer `/Export/PlatformName/`).
 Wait for the build to finish.

 You now have the latest version of the game.
-You can learn more about the build process in the [engine documentation](https://docs.godotengine.org/en/stable/tutorials/export/index.html).
+You can learn more about the build process in the [engine documentation](https://docs.godotengine.org/en/3.5/tutorials/export/index.html).

 ### Downloading a ready build
 **Attention: The ready build may be *very* outdated and may not contain the latest game features or is not designed for your platform.**

-Download the archive from the [releases page](https://github.com/GREATDNG/Futureal/releases), unpack and run the binary.
+Download the archive from the [releases page](https://github.com/GREAT-DNG/Futureal/releases), unpack and run the binary.

 Enjoy the game!

 ## Getting help
-For help with gameplay use `F1`.
-If this is not enough (which is very likely), you can ask your question in [issues](https://github.com/GREATDNG/Futureal/issues).
+You can ask your question in [issues](https://github.com/GREAT-DNG/Futureal/issues).

-## Licensing
-The project uses the [MIT license](https://github.com/GREATDNG/Futureal/blob/master/LICENSE).